shemetz/ZoomPanOptions/Readme.md

 - Disables default Foundry behavior, which rounds zoom to the nearest 1%.
 Will make zooming smoother, especially for touchpad users.

 ## Minimum/Maximum Zoom Override
 - Override for the minimum and maximum zoom scale limits.
-10 is the Foundry default - you can't zoom in to get a bigger than a x10 scale closeup, or zoom out to get a smaller than a x0.1 "wide shot" of the scene.
-For example, if you change this to 20, you'll be able to zoom in twice as close and zoom out twice as far.
+3 is the Foundry default - you can't zoom in to get a bigger than a x3 scale closeup, or zoom out to get a smaller than a x0.3 "wide shot" of the scene.
+For example, if you change this to 6, you'll be able to zoom in twice as close and zoom out twice as far.
+A value of 10 is usually enough to fill the screen with a single token or with the entire scene

 ## Pan/Zoom Mode:
 ### "Default" mode